-AM - Tintoreras (Isabela)
+AM - Whitetip Reef Shark Channel (Isabela)

-Tintoreras consists of several small islets off the coast of Puerto Villamil and is one of the most emblematic visitor's sites of the Galapagos.
+Whitetip Reef Shark Channel (Tintoreras in spanish) consists of several small islets off the coast of Puerto Villamil and is one of the most emblematic visitor's sites of the Galapagos.
 Its impressive concentration of Galapagos wildlife can be admired easily during the tour From a viewpoint, you can see herons on mangrove branches whilst Galapagos penguins and sea lions can be spotted on the land.
 Whitetip reef sharks can be found in the tidal channels, and their abundance is what gives these islets their Spanish name.
 Another highlight is the breeding colony with uncountable numbers of marine iguanas!

-PM - Wetlands, Wall of Tears and tortoise breeding centre (Isabela)
+PM - Wetlands and Tortoise Breeding Centre (Isabela)

 After lunch aboard, you will visit the local tortoise breeding centre, where you can see hundreds of giant Galapagos tortoises of all sizes.
 The vulnerable hatchlings are not gigantic at all, even smaller than the size of your hand!
 This project, just outside Puerto Villamil, was created to rescue the endangered populations of Isabela's southernmost volcanoes.
-In Puerto Villamil and the surrounding wetlands, there is the historical site called "The Wall of tears", a national cultural heritage place where punished prisoners were forced to build this long wall and useless wall of lava rocks.
 Also, you might have the chance to see American flamingos.
 At the end of the afternoon, you will have some free time to explore the village and/or its beach.